To opt out of AFT-WA dues:

 - Mail the completed form to the address at the top of the form.
 We highly recommend sending it via certified mail.

-AFT Washington is the designated union for faculty at community and technical colleges and pre-K through 12 classified employees.
+AFT Washington is the designated union for approximately 6,500 persons employed at community and technical colleges and pre-K through 12 classified personnel.

 For years, public employees in Washington have been forced to pay union dues as a condition of employment, allowing unions to take their members for granted.
 However, the U.S. Supreme Court recently ruled that public employees can no longer be required to financially support a labor union against their will.
 (Janus v.
 AFSCME, 2018).